-2 UNC TPD Section B, para 3.3.4(b) & 3.3.5

-3 Typical demonstration information requirements can be found in our ‘Planning & Advanced Reservation of Capacity Agreement (PARCA), A Guide for Customers” document located on our website at: http://www2.nationalgrid.com/UK/Services/Gas-transmission-connections/Capacity-and-connections/Processes/PARCA-Framework/

-3.4 New Projects Requiring Entry or Exit Capacity
+New Projects requiring entry or exit capacity

 From time to time, there are enquiries made by customers on new projects designed to deliver additional gas supplies into the UK market or connect new storage facilities, interconnector pipelines or loads to the system.

-National Grid will discuss such prospective projects with customers to help them develop viable projects that deliver benefits for the UK security of supply.
+We will discuss such prospective projects with customers to help them develop viable projects that deliver benefits for the UK security of supply.
 Both a physical connection and commercial capacity rights are required to physically input gas to, or offtake gas from, the NTS.
-These are currently acquired through separate processes; please refer to Chapter 4 “Entry Capacity” and Chapter 5 “Exit Capacity”.
+These are currently acquired through separate processes; please refer to Section 4 Entry capacity and Section 5 Exit capacity.

-3.4.1 Physical Connection
+Physical connection

-In order for a customer to connect to the NTS or to modify an existing NTS connection, they must first progress through stages of the formal application process for Connection Offers.
-This process starts after initial contact with National Grid and varies depending upon what the customer requirements are.
-For example, initially, the customer can request and pay for National Grid to provide an indicative view of the connection layout, an overview of the engineering/design work which would be required (including any specific studies) and an early estimate of construction costs should they wish to continue along the connections process.
+For a customer to connect to the NTS, or to modify an existing NTS connection, they must first progress through stages of the formal application process for connection offers.
+This process starts after initial contact with us and varies depending upon the customer requirements.
+For example, initially, the customer can request and pay for us to provide an:

+indicative view of the connection layout

+overview of the engineering and design work which would be required (including any specific studies)

+early estimate of construction costs should they wish to continue along the connections process.

-Prior to a detailed design stage and construction of the physical connection, the customer will be required to pay National Grid to provide a formal offer for the connection to specify amongst other things, a connection completion date, a programme of works, delivering any specific design/engineering study reports and a draft construction agreement.
+Prior to a detailed design stage and construction of the physical connection, the customer will be required to pay us to provide a formal offer for the connection to specify amongst other things:

+a connection completion date

+a programme of work

+delivery of specific design/engineering study reports

+a draft construction agreement.

-The timescales for National Grid to deliver outputs for each stage of the connections process will depend upon the stage itself and complexity of the project.
-On completion of each stage of the connections process, the customer has the opportunity to exit the process.
-The connections process is summarised in the diagrams below:
+The timescales for us to deliver outputs for each stage of the connections process will depend upon the stage itself and complexity of the project.
+On completion of each stage of the connections process, the customer can exit the process.
+The connections process is summarised in Figure 1 and Figure 2.